sendyhalim/balaur/README.md

 }
 ```

+# TODOs
+* Add readme example how to use different registrars and controllers
+* API documentation

 # Notes
 for now `balaur` only use `toml` as config, but it will support more config types in the future (such as json)